Sapodilla – Nutritional Value, Health Benefits

 1. Reduce arthritis

-Copper possesses anti-inflammatory properties which eliminate stiffness and pain related to arthritis.
+Copper possesses anti-inflammatory properties which eliminate and pain related to arthritis.
 It helps to strengthen muscles, lower joint pain and repair the connective tissue.
 The arthritis patients wear copper bands or bracelets with a belief that the copper can reduce the painful symptoms.

 1. Healthy skeletal structure